max-jayee/max-jayee.github.io/etc/rust.md

 - When the owner goes out of scope, the value will be dropped.
 - When s comes into scope, it is valid.
 - It remains valid until it goes out of scope.
+- The memory must be requested from the memory allocator at runtime.
+- We need a way of returning this memory to the allocator when we’re done with our `String`.
+- When a variable goes out of scope, Rust calls a special function for us.
+This function is called `drop`, and it’s where the author of String can put the code to return the memory.
+Rust calls `drop` automatically at `the closing curly bracket`.
+The `drop` function in Rust will be familiar to you if you’ve used c++'s RAII(Resource Acquisition Is Initialization) patterns.
+- When we assign `s1` to `s2`, the String data is copied, meaning we copy the pointer, the length, and the capacity that are on the stack.
+We do not copy the data on the heap that the pointer refers to.

 ## Keywords